 Tilt angles are plotted against latitude and a fit is performed using linear regressions with the form consistent with conventional Joy's Law fits:

 where $\gamma$ is the tilt angle, $\theta$ is the latitude, $m_{Joy}$ is the slope, and $C$ is the y-intercept. $C=0$ if the fit is forced through the origin.
-The best fit is determined using all data points, not data averages binned by latitude which is overplotted on the linear fits to better visualize the data.
-Only one fit for Joy's law in Cycle 24 was forced through the origin in order to better compare our results to other studies.
+The best fit is determined using all data points in all cases.
+Only one fit for Joy's law in Cycle 24 was forced through the origin (Figure~\ref{fig:combined-hemispheres}) in order to compare our results to previous studies in which the fit was forced through the origin motivated by the idea that the Coriolis force should tend towards zero at the equator.
 All other plots and fits were not forced through the origin.
 The average tilt angle determined for latitude bins of 5$^{\circ}$ width is overplotted on the Joy's law fits for visual purposes only.
 Error bars on the binned data averages represent the standard error of the mean.
-The uncertainty of the slope and y-intercept of the fit is also reported.
+The uncertainty of the slope and y-intercept of the fit are also reported.